Stavros-kanel19/spc-quality-control/README.md

 ## Sample Data

-The repository includes a dummy dataset for demonstration purposes.
+The repository includes a dummy Excel dataset for demonstration purposes:

+`Dummy_Data.xlsx`

 No real customer or production data are included.

 ## How It Works